KukaXoco Finance: Investment Center

 No dudes en hacer uso de ellos.

-We are seeking seed capital to complete Phase I of our public
+We seek seed capital to complete Phase I of our post-AI technology

 STOCKS/ACCIONES & ETFS